gu2rks/kuroPen/README.md

 ## what is this repo?
 Just a playgroud for me, who try to learn python + scapy.

-Still a noob but you will call me OZAMI one day...
+Still a NOOB but you will call me **OZAMI** one day...

+## mounting shared folder in Kali
+sudo mount -t fuse.vmhgfs-fuse .host:/ /mnt/hgfs -o allow_other